Half dollar (United States coin): Circulation

 Half-dollar coins saw heavy circulation until the mid 1960s.
 For many years, they were (and in many areas still are) commonly used by gamblers at casinos and other venues with slot machines.
 Rolls of half dollars may still be kept on hand in cardrooms for games requiring 50-cent antes or bring-in bets, for dealers to pay winning naturals in blackjack, or where the house collects a rake in increments.
 Additionally, some concession vendors at sporting events distribute half-dollar coins as change for convenience.

 By the early 1960s, the rising price of silver neared the point where the bullion value of U.S. silver coins would exceed face value.
 In 1965, the U.S. introduced layered-composition coins made of a pure copper core sandwiched between two cupronickel outer faces.
-The silver content of dimes and quarters was eliminated, but the Kennedy half-dollar, introduced in 1964, contained silver (reduced from 90% in 1964 to 40% from 1965 to 1970).
+The silver content of dimes and quarters was eliminated, but the Kennedy half-dollar, introduced in 1964, contained silver.
+The silver content was reduced from 90% in 1964, to 40% from 1965 to 1970.

 Even with its reduced silver content, the half dollar attracted widespread interest from speculators and coin collectors, which led to extensive hoarding of half dollars dated 1970 and earlier.
-In 1971, the composition of the half was changed to match that of the clad dimes and quarters, and with an increase in production, the coin saw a moderate increase in usage; however, by this time many businesses and the public had begun to lose interest in the half dollar and gradually, its usage began to wane.
+In 1971, the composition of the half was changed to match that of the clad dimes and quarters, and with an increase in production, the coin saw a moderate increase in usage.
+By this time many businesses and the public had begun to lose interest in the half dollar and gradually, its usage began to wane.
 By the end of the 1970s, the half dollar had become uncommon in circulation.
 Merchants stopped ordering half dollars from their banks, and many banks stopped ordering half dollars from the Federal Reserve, and the U.S. mints sharply reduced production of the coins.

 From 2001 to 2020, half dollars were minted only for collectors, due to large Federal Reserve and government inventories of pre-2001 coins; this was primarily due to a lack of demand and large quantity returns of halves from casinos that switched to using "coin-less" slot machines.
 Eventually, the reserve supply of halves began to run low and in 2021, the mint resumed production of half dollars for general circulation.

 Modern-date half dollars can be purchased in proof sets, mint sets, rolls, and bags from the U.S. Mint, and existing inventory circulation pieces can be obtained or ordered through most U.S. banks and credit unions.
 All collector issues since 2001 have had much lower mintages than in previous years.
 Although intended only for collectors, 2001-2020 half dollars can often be found in circulation.